Pwd9000-ML/terraform-azurerm-plan/README.md

 None.

-* Plan is uploaded to workspace as an artifact.
+* Plan is uploaded to workflow as an artifact.
 (Can be deployed using `Pwd9000-ML/terraform-azurerm-apply` Action.)

 ## Versions of runner that can be used